 Midreshet Tehillah—S. Daniel Abraham Israel Program

 For students to develop a sophisticated understanding of Torah, themselves, and the connection between the two.
-For students to recognize their place in the Jewish people, the strength which this gives them and the responsibility it places upon them.
-For students to understand the world around them, the challenges which uniquely define our generation, and how this effects our connection to Torah and one another.
-For students to appreciate the impact of our return to the Land of Israel and the unique opportunity which this places before us.
+For students to recognize their unique place in the Jewish people, the strength which this gives them and the responsibility it places upon them.
+For students to appreciate the impact of our return to the Land of Israel and the unique opportunity which this creates.
+For students to understand the world around them, the challenges which specifically define our generation, and how this effects our connection to Torah and one another.
 For students to internalize their commitment to Torah in a deep and genuine manner so that they can live in the world with integrity as a genuinely religious and growing person.
 For students to understand what it means to be a Torah observant Jewish woman in this generation and to truly identify and define themselves around this concept.

-Attitude towards Israel and Medinat Yisrael
+Attitude Towards Israel and Medinat Yisrael

-Attitude towards University Studies
+Attitude Towards University Studies

-Attitude towards Extracurricular Activities
+Attitude Towards Extracurricular Activities

 Preparation for Post Israel

 We end the year with a “Re-Entry Seminar” devoted to meeting the challenges of continuing growth upon return from seminary.
 In addition, students are counseled individually and offered guidance for their particular circumstances.